cheungamanda/STAT545-hw-cheung-amanda/hw05/hw05_factor-figure-management.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-Strings are not converted to factors, so let's convert `country` and `continent` to factors!
+Strings are not converted to factors, so let's convert `country` and `continent` to factors.

 ``` r
 gapminder <- gapminder %>%